ChrisMavrommatis/ocmp/README.md

 - `generate-ssl` *(Linux Only)* will generate the ssl certificates for running the docs with https locally.
 After you generate the certificates you need to install the `localhost.crt` found in `docs/_ssl` to your browser.

-- todo build tooling for releasing the docs

 ### Secondary commands

 These commands are mainly used internally withing the main ones.
 You can prefix any of them with `npm run` to run them.
 For example to run `jekyll-serve-docs` do `npm jekyll-serve-docs`.

 - `jekyll-serve-docs` will serve jekyll locally.
+It will cd into `docs` first as a support for github pages.
 - `jekyll-serve-docs-ssl` as above but with certificates for https support.
 - `gulp-build-docs-src` will build the docs source files.
 Used by `serve`.
 - `gulp-clean-docs` will clean the `docs/css` and `docs/js`.
 Used by `serve`.